SEARCH RFS:

 NOW Green Tea Extract capsules contain 400 mg of GTE standardized for 80% catechins and 50% EGCG.
 This equals 200 mg EGCG per serving (the same as 2-3 cups of green tea).
 The formula also has a low dose of naturally-occurring caffeine – roughly 4%.

-The capsules are suitable for various dietary restrictions as they are vegan-friendly, kosher, and non-GMO.
+The capsules suit various dietary restrictions as they are vegan-friendly, kosher, and non-GMO.
 You can choose between two sizes: 90 or 180 capsules.

 NOW Food is a cGMP-assured brand with several quality and third-party certifications.
 However, their lab testing is done in-house and not by a third party.